Most of my posts are written for my own personal satisfaction, and to share my experience with friends and family. This post is a little different.

 If you look closely at the gallery above, you’ll notice three important things.

 - For each map, the Family ID is unique.
 The German map has it’s own Unique ID, and all of the other maps were originally generated with a Family ID of 2000, and I have modified them to be 2010, 2020, 2030, 2040, and 2050.

 - The field for [Name on the Computer], and [Name on the Device] no longer say osm_generic_routable.
 Instead, they have been modified to “friendly names”.

 - The field for [Folder Name} has also been modified.
 This field now indicates the name of the folder, on the PC, where the maps are installed.

 And so, to change the name and other attributes of a particular map, I simply started GMTK, selected a map, pressed the “Extras” button, and selected [Change map name and ID] from the menu.
 At this point, you’ll be able to modify the names and ID, to whatever you like.

 Please note that the Family ID values are pretty much arbitrary.
 I’ve decided to keep the general 2000 numbering scheme, but was careful to change the IDs so that none of them remain with a value of 2000, preferring to set their values to 2010 – 2050, in increments of 10.
 I suspect you can put virtually any value in this field.

 Once you’ve installed all of the maps, and restarted Basecamp, you should be able to select [Maps] from the menu, and the following menu will be shown.

 Hey gang, I’m really sorry about that, but those two options are of no use to you.
-Both of those options are related to how you might install and manage maps, if you had purchased the maps from Garmin.
-And since we did not purchase from Garmin, they won’t help at all.
+Both of those options are related to how you might install and manage maps if those maps had been purchased the maps from Garmin.
+And since we did not purchase the maps from Garmin, these features won’t help at all.

 That said, it seems to me that it would be really, really helpful if Garmin accepted that Openstreetmaps is now the preferred source of maps, and help us install them, using these menu options.